514-848-2424 ext. 2435

 If you have an undergraduate concentration in History, you should feel free to speak with one of our Undergraduate Advisors about registration questions, academic problems, career advice, or anything else related to your academic experience at Concordia.
 You can also consult the tabs below for more advice on the undergraduate experience in History, as well as resources useful to incoming and current students.

 If you are a newly admitted student at Concordia with a concentration in History, you will need to watch a video via the MyConcordia portal (in your student centre, under My Questionnaires) and submit a permission to register form (also via the portal) before you will be able to register for courses.
 In addition, all students are strongly encouraged to attend an orientation session offered by a faculty member.
-We will be offering sessions every two weeks throughout the summer.
+We will be offering sessions once a month throughout the summer.
 To sign up for a session please send our Undergraduate Program Assistant an email with your student id number.

 Orientation session for students admitted to the Fall 2017 session: